Definition of Flashback

 Sentence enclosed in brackets is a flashback.
 It has interrupted the current event in form of a sudden thought giving us an insight into the past of the narrator.

-- Another example is the ballad of “The Cruel Mother.”
+Another example is the ballad of “The Cruel Mother.”
 A mother remembers her murdered child.
-While going to a church, she remembers her child born, grown up and died.
+While going to a church, she remembers her child’s birth, growing up, and death.
 Later, she thinks back further to a distant time in her past to remember how her own mother was ruthless to her.

-- When “Wuthering Heights” a novel written by Emily Bronte starts off, one of the main characters Cathy is dead.
+“Wuthering Heights” (a novel written by Emily Bronte) starts off with Cathy, one of the main characters dead.
 Mr. Lockwood sees Cathy’s name written all over the windowsill and then has a vexing dream about her.
 When he talks about the dream to Heathcliff, Heathcliff becomes too distressed.
 Mr. Lockwood wants to know why the mention of Cathy upsets him.
 The flashbacks are means to ‘bring Cathy back to life’ so Mr. Lockwood has a better perception of why Heathcliff was so upset.
 The Flashbacks show the development of the love that Heathcliff and Cathy had for each other grew and how their poor decisions separated them.
 It would not have the same effect, if Ellen had only told Mr. Lockwood that Cathy was a person that Heathcliff loved and that she died.

-Robert Frost in his poem “Birches” employs the same technique.
+Robert Frost, in his poem “Birches”, employs flashback.
 In this poem, a character sees swaying birch trees and says, “So was I once myself a swinger of birches.
 And so I dream of going back to be.”
 He goes back to the days of his childhood, and then returns to the present and says, “I’d like to get away from earth awhile, and then come back to it and begin over.”
 The narrator remembers and desires for the freedom and joy he experienced as a child swinging on birch trees and wishes to return to that moment of his childhood.

 Function of Flashback